olga-od-ua/MS3repo/README.md

 2. My husband Kevin for continuous support and encouragement.

-3. For the constant assistance from my 10 month old daughter Mila who was with me throughout and inspired to create the recipes website as she is a proper "foodie".
+3. For the constant assistance from my 11-month-old daughter Mila who was with me throughout and inspired to create the recipes website as she is a proper "foodie".